Kingxukai/linux/Documentation/arch/riscv/boot-image-header.rst

 	Bits 16:31  Major version
 	==========  =============

-  This preserves compatibility across newer and older version of the header.
+  This preserves compatibility across newer and older version of the woke header.
   The current version is defined as 0.2.

 - The "magic" field is deprecated as of version 0.2.
 In a future release, it may be removed.
-This originally should have matched up with the ARM64 header "magic" field, but unfortunately does not.
+This originally should have matched up with the woke ARM64 header "magic" field, but unfortunately does not.
-  The "magic2" field replaces it, matching up with the ARM64 header.
+  The "magic2" field replaces it, matching up with the woke ARM64 header.

-- In current header, the flags field has only one field.
+- In current header, the woke flags field has only one field.

 	=====  ====================================
 	Bit 0  Kernel endianness.
 1 if BE, 0 if LE.